garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 	*** Proof found!
 Formal Verification successful! (see boogie.txt)
 ```

-meaning that `Verisol` was able to prove the contract complains with the specification.
+meaning that VeriSol was able to prove the contract complains with the specification.

 It is worth noticing that we just  has proven is a *partial* specification since there is an important property missing: the balances of *all* other accounts must remain unchanged!
-Indeed, an implementation of `_transfer` that changes the balance of any other accounts will be undetected by `Verisol` with this specification.
+Indeed, an implementation of `_transfer` that changes the balance of any other accounts will be undetected by VeriSol with this specification.
 The specification must explicitly state that the balance of all other accounts remains unchanged.
 This a property is not as simple as the previous one, since it must *quantity*  over the set of all accounts in the mapping of balances.
 However, the assertion language neither provides means to quantity over set of the elements nor is possible in Solidity  to obtain the set of accounts from a mapping.
 Note this complication also apply if we want to test this property.
 Languages like [JML](https://www.openjml.org/) or [Dafny](https://github.com/dafny-lang/dafny) introduced clauses like `asignable` or `modifies` to define the part of the state than can be change.

-`Verisol` developers are working in including a clause to specify [frame conditions](https://github.com/microsoft/verisol/issues/220).
+VeriSol developers are working in including a clause to specify [frame conditions](https://github.com/microsoft/verisol/issues/220).
 It would look like `Verisol.Modifies(balance,[recipient, message.sender])`.
 That will be internally translate into a frame condition stating that the rest of the state does not change.

-To show that `Verisol` can find errors, let's assume we forgot to [update the balance](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/5431a5bbf71df2add493602308bdce77f572de45/ERC20-1.sol#L172) of the sender.
+To show that VerisSol can find errors, let's assume we forgot to [update the balance](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/5431a5bbf71df2add493602308bdce77f572de45/ERC20-1.sol#L172) of the sender.

 ```
 function _transfer(address sender, address recipient, uint256 amount) internal {